contentful/forma-36/MIGRATION.md

 ### RadioButton

-In the version 4 we renamed the `RadioButton` to `Radio`, and we removed `RadioButtonField` component.
-Now instead of doing:
+In version 4 we renamed the `RadioButton` to `Radio` and we removed the `RadioButtonField` component.
+Now instead of:

 ```jsx static=true
 import { RadioButton } from '@contentful/forma-36-react-components';